gotuna/docs/content/docs/basics/users.md

 toc: true
 ---

-In order to use the session and other user-related features, you must provide a way for the app to find and authenticate users.
+To use the session and other user-related features, you must provide a way for the app to find and authenticate users.

 This is done by implementing two interfaces `gotuna.UserRepository` and `gotuna.User`.